Reportr/dashboard/README.md

+# Reportr
-# Reportr : Your life's personal dashboard.
+> "Your life's personal dashboard."

 Reportr is a complete application which works like a dashboard for tracking events in your life (using a very simple API).
 With a simple interface, it can track and show your online activity (with trackers like Fcaebook, Twitter, GitHub, ...) or your real-life activity (with hardware trackers or applications like Runkeeper).

 The project is entirely open source and you can host your own Reportr instance on your own server or Heroku.

-A simple instance of Reportr runs at [www.reportr.io][http://www.reportr.io].
+A simple instance of Reportr runs at [www.reportr.io](http://www.reportr.io).
 This is a very small instance and you can't use it yet for tracking a lot of events, but I'll probably scale this in the future.

 [![Screen](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)